Buddhist prayers on mani stones

-Departing Rumtek, you’ll continue your journey to west Sikkim, visiting Tashiding Monastery and strolling to holy Lake Khechopalri, where wishes are granted to the pure of heart.
+Departing Rumtek, you’ll continue your journey to west Sikkim, visiting Tashiding Monastery.
 During two days in Yuksom you’ll be guided on walks through the village and forest, learning about a community-based ecotourism program that KarmaQuest helps support.

 “The homestay was the highlight of the trip.
 We were treated like royalty.”

-Leaving Kuzing you will drive an hour to Temi, where you’ll spend the last three nights at the beautiful Cherry Resort (photo left) and tour an organic tea estate.
+Leaving Kuzing you will drive to Temi, where you’ll spend the last three nights at the beautiful Cherry Resort (photo left) and tour an organic tea estate.

 “Cherry Resort was a treasure.
 Sunning ourselves on the deck was wonderful and the scenery was gorgeous.”
 Carl Mehler